DominoKit/domino-mvp/documentation/startup_tasks.md

 ## Startup tasks

-In a Domino-mvp application we can create a register as many startup tasks as we want, after we call `ClientApp.mak().run()` in the main entry point and after we configure all application module only all startup tasks will be executed before any presenter can be activated.
+In a Domino-mvp application we can create and register as many startup tasks as we want, after we call `ClientApp.mak().run()` in the main entry point, and after we configure all application module only, all startup tasks will be executed before any presenter can be activated.

-Startup tasks are useful for doing application specific configuration or loading lookups for example and we have 2 types of startup tasks, `ClientStartupTask` -simple startup task- and `AsyncClientStartupTask` :
+Startup tasks are useful for doing application specific configuration or loading lookups for example.

+There is rwo types of startup tasks, `ClientStartupTask` -simple startup task- and `AsyncClientStartupTask` :

 - #### Simple startup task
-    We can add a startup task to our application implementing `ClientStartupTask` and annotate the class with `@StartupTask` then we add our task logic in the execute method, there is nothing special here and such task will be just executed during our application bootstrap :
+    We can add a startup task to our application by implementing `ClientStartupTask` and annotate the class with `@StartupTask`, then we add our task logic in the execute method, there is nothing special here, such task will be executed during our application bootstrap :

     ```java
     @StartupTask